This article is part of The Ascender, the Highrise platform for articles and resources.

 1. Team building icebreaker questions

-As the name implies, team-building icebreaker questions are usually used at the beginning of a meeting to help everyone settle before the main agenda of the day.
+As the name implies, team-building icebreaker questions are usually used at the beginning of a meeting to make everyone settled before the main agenda of the day.
 Some sample questions include:

 • What has been your most daring career experience thus far?

-• Name a famous person you would choose to eat dinner with and why?
+• Name a famous person you will choose to eat dinner with and why?

-• What book is your favorite, and why?
+• Which book is your favorite, and why?

-• What movie is your favorite, and why?
+• Which movie is your favorite, and why?

-• What TV program is your favorite, and why?
+• Which TV program is your favorite, and why?

 • What superpower, if any, would you choose to have, and why?